We are keen to extend mini-pupillage opportunities to the widest range of applicants who may be considering a career at the bar.

 Our mini-pupillages are not assessed and are not a requirement of applications for Pupillage at The 36 Group.

-Please see our separate Pupillage page for information about Pupillage at The 36 Group.
+Please see our separate Pupillage page for information about Pupillage at the 36 Group.

 Applications are welcome from all candidates regardless of nationality, ethnicity, religion, age, gender, sexuality, health, disability, neurodiversity or family/other circumstances.